98481/health-regulator/README.md

 Health Regulator uses Google Tecnologies :

 Flutter - Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

+Firebase - Firebase is an ecosystem of Google tools that can be used to make full-stack, scalable applications in the Google Cloud (called Cloud Firestore) or Realtime Database.

-Firebase - Google's mobile platform that helps you quickly develop high-quality apps Android - Mobile Operating System Pie /Oreo/higher
+Android - Mobile Operating System Pie /Oreo/higher

 ## Development
 Our main objectives are: